 Sourced from warm vineyard sites, the signature mouth-filling, fruit-forward Indian Wells style is apparent in this artisanal blend.
 Layers of rich, jammy strawberry notes lead to a velvety mid-palate and a graceful finish.

-The 2013 Chateau Ste Michelle Indian Wells Red Blend begins with a wonderful thick aroma full of ripe, jammy blackberry, spice and a little vanilla and coffee.
+The Chateau Ste Michelle Indian Wells Red Blend is one we’ve recommended many times over the years and the 2016 vintage carries on the tasty tradition.
+It begins with a wonderful thick aroma full of ripe, jammy blackberry, spice and lots of vanilla and coffee.
 Tasting the lush wine reveals lots of dusty blackberry fruit, mocha and spice.
 Oaky notes start to take over mid-palate but the rich, dark fruit never lets up and it gets even better as it has some time to breathe.
-The dry, long finish features more dark fruit and spice, a little vanilla and lots of lingering mocha and coffee notes.
+The dry, long finish features more dark fruit and spice, more vanilla and lots of lingering mocha and coffee notes.

-See a listing of local retailers selling the Chateau Ste Michelle Indian Wells Red Blend here.
+2016 Chateau Ste Michelle Indian Wells Red Blend

 You may also want to check out more of our favorite red blends here.